Jennifer Mest

 • Sessions are conducted virtually.

-When the pattern makes sense, everything shifts.
+When the pattern becomes clear, everything shifts.
+Begin with a structured assessment.